Tender flank steak stuffed with sun dried tomatoes, basil, garlic and Asiago cheese; then grilled to perfection.

 - 1/4 cup grated Asiago cheese (you can also use Pecorino Romano)

 - Kitchen String

 - Flatten the flank steak using a meat mallet until it is uniform in thickness.
 (If you don't own a meat mallet, you can use a rolling pin or the bottom of a heavy glass, but it will take a bit longer.)

-- Combine the sun dried tomatoes, basil, garlic and Asiago PDO cheese; then spread it on the beef leaving 1/4" around all sides.
+- Combine the sun dried tomatoes, basil, garlic and Asiago PDO cheese; then spread it on the beef leaving 1/4-inch around all sides.

 - Next, carefully roll the meat (longest side toward you); then tie it with kitchen string to hold it's shape.
 I used eight pieces of string; then cut the flank steak roll into eight pieces, cutting in between the string.

-- You can then refrigerate the pieces until you're ready to grill them (up to the night before) or grill them until they are cooked through to your desired preference (minimum of 120 degrees F for rare).
+- You can then refrigerate the pieces until you're ready to grill them (up to the night before) or grill them until they are cooked through to your desired preference (minimum of 145 degrees F for medium).